levigo/jadice-webtoolkit-application-monitoring/README.md

 # jadice web toolkit - Application Monitoring
-The jadice web toolkit (JWT) - Application Monitoring project is an aspect oriented way using load time weaving to monitor server side functionality of the JWT.
+The _jadice web toolkit (JWT) - Application Monitoring_ project is an aspect oriented way using load time weaving to monitor server side functionality of the JWT.
 It is designed as a basic approach with adaption examples for two different monitoring systems [Prometheus] and [Riemann], you can use for your own integration.

 ## Features
-- aspect orientated
+- aspect oriented
 - annotation based
 - two integrated monitor clients as a working example